Evolution of circumstellar discs in young star-forming regions: Discussion

-In previous work \citep{concha-ramirez2019a, concha-ramirez2021} we performed simulations of star clusters where stars with masses $\mathrm{M}_* \leq 1.9 \mathrm{M}_{\odot}$ have circumstellar discs.
-These discs were subject to viscous evolution and external photoevaporation.
-We assumed the dust mass to be 1\% of the total disc mass, and that only gas mass is removed through photoevaporation.
-In those previous simulations we found that discs get depleted of mass quickly enough so that $\sim 60\%$ to 90\% of them (depending on the stellar density of the region) are completely dispersed within \SI{2}{Myr} of evolution.
-The initial spatial distribution of the stars were Plummer spheres, and all stars were formed at the same time and evolved for the \SI{2}{Myr} that the simulations lasted.
+In previous work \citep{concha-ramirez2019a, concha-ramirez2021} we performed simulations of star clusters in which stars with masses $\mathrm{M}_* \leq 1.9 \mathrm{M}_{\odot}$ have circumstellar discs.
+These discs were subject to viscous evolution, external photoevaporation, and dynamical truncation.
+We assumed discs to be composed of 1\% dust (by mass).
+In those previous simulations, we found that discs become depleted of mass sufficiently quickly that $\sim 60\%$ to 90\% are dispersed within \SI{2}{Myr}.
+In these simulations, all stars were born instantaneously in a virialized Plummer distribution.

-In the present work we improve our previous model in two main ways.
-First, we implement a simple model of molecular cloud collapse and star formation.
-This results in the stars not having spherical initial distributions, and in new stars being added to the simulation in time throughout an extended star formation process.
-Second, we implement a simple model for the evolution of the dust in the discs \citep{haworth2018a}, in order to follow its progression directly and not simply approximate it to 1\% of the total mass.
-We also implement internal photoevaporation as an additional means to remove gas mass from the discs.
+Here, we improve these models in two main ways: First, we start with a giant molecular cloud that forms stars through hydrodynamical collapse.
+This improved treatment of cluster formation leads to non-spherical and non-equilibrium initial stellar distributions.
+It also leads to stars being born over a time frame of 2\, to 5\,Myr.
+A second improvement is to the circumstellar disc model.
+We implement a model for external photoevaporation to remove the discs' dust \citep{haworth2018a} and for internal photoevaporation to remove the discs' gas \citep{owen2012,picogna2019}.

-During the first few million years of evolution the star formation process is ongoing and, as discs lose mass due to photoevaporation, the new discs that are constantly being formed keep the mean mass of the overall population relatively unaffected (Figure \ref{fig:meanmass_vs_time}).
-As soon as this constant replenishing of stars and discs stops, the mean mass of the discs quickly drops.
+These improvements to the initial model by \citet{concha-ramirez2019a, concha-ramirez2021} resulted in interesting differences in the results.
+During the first few million years of evolution, the star formation process is ongoing and, as discs lose mass due to photoevaporation, the new discs that are constantly being formed keep the median mass of the overall population relatively constant (Figure \ref{fig:meanmass_vs_time}).
+As soon as this constant replenishing of discs stops, in most runs the median mass of the discs quickly drops (we discuss the runs with a different trend below).
 This is consistent with the results from \citet{concha-ramirez2019a} and \citet{concha-ramirez2021}.
-However, disc masses at the end of the simulations (see Figure \ref{fig:binned} and the bottom panel of Figure \ref{fig:scatterdiscs}) are higher than in our previous simulations.
-In particular, unlike in our previous calculations, the dust masses in this work do not diminish as strongly with increasing stellar density.
+However, the mass in solids in our simulations (see the bottom panel of Figure \ref{fig:binned}) is much higher than in \citet{concha-ramirez2021} in regions of comparable stellar projected density.